- Post by: Jon Coward

 - Institute of Genealogy and Historical Research (IGHR), Athens, GA

-- Salt Lake Institute of Genealogy (SLIG), Salt Lake City, UT
+- Salt Lake Institute of Genealogy (SLIG) or SLIG Academy for Professionals, Salt Lake City, UT

 The scholarships will be awarded to qualified applicants who demonstrate a commitment to genealogy as a profession, a desire for professional development, and the ability to communicate that commitment in writing.